minhphat97/EasterBunnyHunt/README.md

 Documentation
 -------------

-To generate a javaDoc, please use the command `mvn javadoc::javadoc` , it will genrate a directory in `target/site` named `apidoc`, within you can find all the documentation for our classes' public methods and member.
+To generate a javaDoc, please use the command `mvn javadoc::javadoc` , it will generate a directory in `target/site` named `apidocs`, within you can find all the documentation for our classes' public methods and member.

 Acknowledgements
 ----------------